The Effects of Phentermine

 Appetite Suppression

-The NIH reports that the appetite suppression effects of phentermine are greatest during the initial two weeks of therapy.
+The appetite suppression effects of phentermine are greatest during the initial two weeks of therapy, according to the NIH website.
 The exact reason for this, or even for how phentermine suppresses appetite, is unclear.
 Phentermine does cause altered taste sensations, constipation and dry mouth.
-These symptoms, along with anxiety and an increased metabolic consumption rate, may lead to loss of appetite and weight loss.
+These symptoms, along with anxiety and an increased metabolic consumption rate, may lead to loss of appetite and thus, weight loss.